cometbeetle/AutoUncertainties/README.md

 ## Statement of Need

-AutoUncertainties is a Python package for uncertainty propagation of independent and identically distributed (i.i.d.) random variables.
+AutoUncertainties is a Python package for uncertainty propagation of independent random variables.
 It provides a drop-in mechanism to add uncertainty information to Python scalar and NumPy array objects.
 It implements manual propagation rules for the Python dunder math methods, and uses automatic differentiation via JAX to propagate uncertainties for most NumPy methods applied to both scalar and NumPy array variables.
 In doing so, it eliminates the need for carrying around additional uncertainty variables or for implementing custom propagation rules for any NumPy operator with a gradient rule implemented by JAX.
 In most cases, it requires minimal modification to existing code—typically only when uncertainties are attached to central values.

 One of the most important aspects of AutoUncertainties is its seamless support for NumPy: